-James Silver is a writer and editor specialising in tech, media and business.
-As a journalist, he has written 500+ articles for UK national newspapers, magazines and websites including, most recently, TechCrunch, WIRED, The Observer and The Guardian.
+James Silver is a journalist and screenwriter.
+As a reporter, he specialises in tech, media and business, with an additional interest in politics, society and crime.
+He has written 500+ articles for UK national newspapers, magazines and websites including, most recently, TechCrunch, WIRED, The Observer and The Guardian.
 He has also written for The Times, The Sunday Times Magazine, The Spectator, Total Politics, The Independent, The Evening Standard, Informilo, Press Gazette, Media Week, BBC News Online and SkyNews.Com.
 Additionally, he has ghostwritten articles which have appeared in The Financial Times, The Wall Street Journal (Europe), Quartz and Fortune, among many others.

 He has presented more than 100 documentaries and features for BBC Radio 4, 5 Live, the World Service and American Radio Works.
 From 1995-2002, he worked for the BBC as a current affairs radio producer.
 In 2000, he was part of the Radio 5 Live team which won the Sony Gold Award for News.
 Interviewees in broadcast and print include: Kofi Annan, Sir Richard Branson, Norman Mailer, Boris Johnson, Ken Livingstone, Michael Gove, Alistair Darling, Sir Stelios Haji-Ioannou, Christiane Amanpour, Carl Bernstein, Clive James, Ian Rankin, Irvine Welsh, Reed Hastings, Robert Peston, Piers Morgan, Kelvin MacKenzie, Jeremy Kyle and Richard & Judy.